ITSM for high-velocity teams

 3. Make change management as simple as possible

 Nobody wants extra work.
 And it’s why change management is often considered a nuisance.
 Change management practices often ask people to document something, often in a tool they don’t like working in, and wait for a process with an additional step or two.
 And for developers tasked with pushing code live, those additional tasks can feel like they’re getting in the way of the real work.
+This is where a central point of truth, like a change plan Confluence page, can make documentation easy by involving the whole team.

 The answer to this major challenge is making change management processes as simple as possible.
 Keep approvals to a minimum where you can.
 Choose tech tools that integrate seamlessly so that developers don’t have to enter the same information into multiple systems.
 And automate wherever possible.
+These features within Jira Service Management give teams the flexibility to operate at their own pace, their own way.

 The simpler you can make the process, the easier it will be to get—and keep—teams on board.